DEA DEFENSE

 What Do I Need to Do if I Received a Letter from the DEA About Online Pharmacy Purchases?

 If you have received a letter from the DEA about online pharmacy purchases, you need to handle the matter with the utmost care and attention.
 You need to take the situation extremely seriously, and you need to avoid mistakes that could create any additional risks of federal prosecution.
-As a result, the first thing that you should do—before you say or do anything in response to the DEA’s letter—is get in touch with a federal defense lawyer who practices in matters related to DEA registration and compliance.
+As a result, the first thing that you should do – before you say or do anything in response to the DEA’s letter – is get in touch with a federal defense lawyer.

-At Spodek P.C., we have a nationwide federal defense practice, and we handle matters like these for clients around the country.
-Our team represents patients, providers, business owners, and others who are under investigation by the federal government for all types of alleged wrongdoing.
-We also have former federal agents and prosecutors on our team who have extensive experience representing the government in drug-related investigations and prosecutions.
-We can use our experience to your advantage, and we can get to work defending you immediately.
-Contact us right away to get started.
+The firm has a nationwide federal defense practice, and handles matters like these for clients around the country.
+The team represents patients, providers, business owners, and others who are under investigation by the federal government for all types of alleged wrongdoing.
+The firm also has former federal agents and prosecutors on its team who have extensive experience representing the government in drug-related investigations and prosecutions.

 What Penalties Could I Be Facing if I Received a Letter from the DEA About Online Pharmacy Purchases?